 Add some color with weather-resistant paint for a vibrant touch.
 Start small, and watch your garden bloom with life!

-18. Metal Sphere Art Ideas
+18. Metal Sphere Sculpture Ideas

 Rusty metal spheres add a distinctive charm to gardens.
 Their weathered look blends well with natural surroundings, creating focal points.
 Set them among plants or use as standalone decor.